RandyHRus/RANDY-RUSSELL-ecc-dssb-IS21-code-challenge-req101408/README.md

 ```
 The app will start on port 3001, or the next available port.
 Navigate to localhost:3001 to access the app.

+# Available features
+All requested features are implemented.